Harbin University of Science and Technology

 It has four campuses: East Campus, West Campus, South Campus, and North Campus in three districts: Daoli, Nangang, and Xiangfang, covering over 1,275,000 m2, with a total building area of more than 850,000 m2, its fixed assets being ¥1.032 billion RMB.
+Another campus is located in Rongcheng, Shandong.
 The library has a collection of 2.075 million books and about 4,900 Chinese and foreign journals and periodicals.